Wilson Mbomio

-Wilson Enrique I. Mbomio Mba Radjou-Pujalte (born 15 May 2002) is an English actor.
+Wilson Enrique I. Mbomio Mba Radjou-Pujalte (born 15 May 2002) is an actor.
 He began his career as a child actor in the BBC One drama Dickensian (2016) and the Nickelodeon series Hunter Street (2018–2019).
-He has since starred in the Netflix series The Witcher (2019–).
+He has since starred in the Netflix series The Witcher (2019–2023).
 His films include Kindling (2023).

 Early life

 Mbomio was born in Hackney, East London.

 Career

 Initially credited as Wilson Radjou-Pujalte, in 2015, he made his television debut aged 12 as Aladdin in the CBBC series Jamillah & Aladdin and his feature film debut as an orphan in Pan.
 This was followed by a role as the Artful Dodger in the BBC One drama Dickensian.
 He also played a young John Luther in the Idris Elba music video "Murdah Loves John" and a young Hannibal (played by Nicholas Pinnock as an adult) in the History Channel docudrama Barbarians Rising.

 Mbomio had a recurring role as Bobby in the CBBC adaptation of Hetty Feather in 2017.
 In 2018, he joined the main cast of the Dutch-produced Nickelodeon adventure series Hunter Street as Jake Hunter.
 He starred in the film We the Kings with Elliot James Langridge and had a small role in Yorgos Lanthimos' The Favourite.

-As of 2019, Mbomio stars in the Netflix adaptation of The Witcher as a new elf boy named Dara.
+From 2019 to 2023, Mbomio starred in the Netflix adaptation of The Witcher as an elf boy named Dara.
 Mbomio starred in the 2023 drama film Kindling; he and the film's lead George Somner received critical acclaim for their performances.